the-shaper/twilight-docs/src/content/docs/AYW/index.md

 ## Why we exist

 We started Twilight Fringe on a clean slate, ditching our past to build something new.
-Our website and its components are our first portfolio statement—every part created by our founder, Alejandro Alarcon.
+Our website and its components are our first portfolio statement—every part created by our founder, [Alejandro Alarcon](https://alejandroalarcon.ink).

 We believe people like us build for people like us.
-If you're pushing boundaries and need creative partners who understand the journey, Anything You Want is designed for you.
+If you're exploring uncharted territories and need creative partners to help you navigate through the journey, Anything You Want is designed for you.

 ---